tokkoro/ggj24-sled/README.md

 _"Downhill fun.
 On a sled!"_

-_"Who's the fastest sleder?
-Who collects all coins?
-A surprise might wait you if get all the way down!"_
+_"Who's the fastest sledder?
+Who can collect every coin?
+A surprise might await you at the bottom of the hill!"_

 _"Try it out in web browser!
 Note that the desktop versions run and look **a lot** better."_